Autoselectr car comparison platform — project hero banner

 Autoselectr helps you find just the right car for you

 Autoselectr is a car comparison platform designed for Portuguese users to find and evaluate vehicles based on their preferences.
 The MVP needed to serve two distinct audiences: those who already know the car they want, and those who are overwhelmed by too many options.
+I led the UX and UI design from scratch, including user research, UX flows, wireframes, visual design, and developer handoff.

 Car buyers are underserved when it comes to mobile-friendly car comparison platforms.
 Existing tools are clunky on mobile, often limit comparisons to two cars, and don't adapt to user knowledge levels.
 Autoselectr aimed to solve that by building a dual-experience comparison tool that works equally well for car enthusiasts and first-time buyers.